shmeni/shmeni.github.io/projects.md

 I'm supervising projects in the NSSL lab at the Technion, see below for selected projects.

+Crash-resistant integrity tree.
+2020.

+Ransomware detection in file systems.
+2020

 Secured shared memory for enclaves.
-2018
+2019

 Secure communication between heterogeneous enclaves.
-2018
+2019

 Secured keyboard for enclaves.
 2018